Integrate Using Cursor / Claude Code (MCP Server)

 - Retrieve evaluation results

-- Execute transactions or workflows
+- Execute transactions or evaluations

 Treat AI output as advisory